13 Solving the model

 Argument Default Description

-cmf_path NULL Path to the CMF file generated by ems_deploy()
+cmf_path Path to the CMF file generated by ems_deploy()

 n_tasks 1L Number of tasks to run in parallel.
 Must be 1L if matrix_method is "LU"